|

 This was

-the last meeting for the MAAT series; the full details of the results,
+last meeting for MAAT series; full details of results,

 clubs and boat designs are posted elsewhere under “Events & Results –